-- 7. The CIPFA position statement sets out that: The committee should: - be directly accountable to the authority's governing body - be independent of both the executive and the scrutiny functions - have rights of access to and constructive engagement with other committees/functions, for example scrutiny and service committees, corporate risk management boards and other strategic groups - have rights to request reports and seek assurances from relevant officers - be of an appropriate size to operate as a cadre of experienced, trained committee members.
-Large committees should be avoided. - 8.
+5. The CIPFA position statement sets out that: The committee should:

+- be directly accountable to the authority's governing body - be independent of both the executive and the scrutiny functions - have rights of access to and constructive engagement with other - committees/functions, for example scrutiny and service committees, - corporate risk management boards and other strategic groups - have rights to request reports and seek assurances from relevant officers - be of an appropriate size to operate as a cadre of experienced, trained - committee members.
+Large committees should be avoided. - 6.
 The committee is established by the council's constitution as a full committee with accountability to Full Council.
-Its terms of reference are set by Full Council. - 9.
-Full Council at its meeting of May 2022 resolved that it be confirmed that the terms of reference of the Audit Committee includes considerations of proposals to revise the constitution, and that the constitution be so amended by the Monitoring Officer to make this clearer. - 10.
-The constitution sets out that: "Audit Committee members should ideally not be Cabinet members or ideally not members of a Scrutiny committee due to potential conflicts of interest." - 11.
+Its terms of reference are set by Full Council. - 7.
+Full Council at its meeting of May 2023 resolved that the committee's name be changed to 'Audit and Governance'.
+This followed a resolution of the committee of 20 March 2023 to recommend this change "to encompass the scope of the committee's work more accurately". - 8.
+The constitution sets out that: "Audit Committee members should ideally not be Cabinet members or ideally not members of a Scrutiny committee due to potential conflicts of interest." - 9.
 Isle of Wight Council's relatively small overall membership (39) has made meeting this challenging.
 Four members (a majority) of the committee are not Cabinet members or members of a scrutiny committee, including the chair since May 2022.
-A Cabinet member resigned from the committee noting that a change of responsibilities could lead to a conflict of interest.
-The remaining Cabinet member has identified any conflicts and taken no part in proceedings where necessary. - 12.
+One member is a Cabinet member who declares any potential conflicts of interest at the earliest opportunity and takes no part in proceedings where necessary. - 10.
 The committee has a constructive relationship with the scrutiny committees, including referring matters to them for their possible consideration.
-In addition, the chair of the Audit Committee and the chair of the Corporate Scrutiny Committee meet regularly to discuss matters of particular concern. - 13.
-The chair of the committee is regularly briefed on risk management reports by appropriate council officers.
-A recent meeting was held to discuss the emergent strategic risks on the cost-of-living crisis and coastal defences. - 14.
+In addition, the chair of the Audit and Governance Committee and the chair of the Corporate Scrutiny Committee meet regularly to discuss matters of particular interest and concern. - 11.
+The chair of the committee is regularly briefed on risk management reports by appropriate council officers. - 12.
 The committee's membership is not large and is set at seven members.
-At present, there is a vacancy for one member.
 The political balance is in line with the requirements for overall proportionality across committees.